-^{}RS and PE will be taken by all students as part of the core curriculum but can also be studied as separate, discrete GCSE qualifications.
+\Personal Development and Physical Education will be taken by all students as part of the core curriculum.
+GCSE PE can also be studied as separate, discrete GCSE qualifications.

-2. EBacc & Option Subjects
+EBacc & Option Subjects

 It is our view that it is important for all students to take a broad and balanced curriculum.
 A choice from each of the subject areas below automatically produces such a broad and balanced package with room for flexibility.
-We will look carefully at all alternative choice requests, which do not select one choice from each subject area, but do not guarantee that we will be able to accommodate them.
+We will look carefully at all alternative choice requests, but do not guarantee that we will be able to accommodate them.

 There are sometimes timetabling constraints which mean that a particular combination of choices is not possible.
-In all cases where there are problems or changes in option choices from those entered on the options form, we will discuss them with the individual students and parents/carers.
+In all cases where there are problems or changes in option choices, from those entered on the options form, we will discuss them with the individual students and parents/carers.